faiyaz7283/dashtam-api/docs/development/architecture/index.md

 4. Reference implementation guides for details
 5. Document tradeoffs and alternatives considered
 6. Update this index with a link and brief description
-7. Run markdown linting: `make lint-md-file FILE="path/to/file.md"`
+7. Run markdown linting: `make lint-md FILE="path/to/file.md"`

 ### Architecture Decision Records (ADRs)